Church and Community Internship Program

 - Directed Reading.
 (5 hours per week) Mentors will assign readings and interns will write responses to assigned readings.
 These completed reading responses will help guide the discussion in the bi-weekly meetings.

 - Mentor Meetings.
 (1.5 hours bi-weekly) Mentors will meet with their intern(s) for 90-minute sessions every other week on a mutually agreed upon schedule.
 Meetings will consist of follow-up on directed readings, spiritual formation, character development, personal management, spiritual gifts, and practical ministry (see Emerge Schedule of Suggested Assignments).
 An Emerge Mentoring Handbook will help guide the mentoring relationship and an Emerge Mentoring Resources booklet lists recommended books, articles, videos, and podcasts for the bi-weekly assignments.

 - Applicants will provide three reference letters: pastor/elder, teacher/employer, and friend.

-- The application deadline is one month prior to the start of the fall retreat.
+- The application deadline is July 26, 2018, or one month prior to the fall retreat.

 Program fee is $100 per year per team of two—one mentor and one intern.
 Costs are kept low because of three factors: